 Kurseong – The land of the white orchid

-Kurseong is a perfect place for people who want to derive the pleasures of being in an alpine surrounding without worrying about higher altitudes and bone-chilling cold weather.
-Kurseong does not suffer from severe winters and a healthy, comfortable climate is prevalent throughout the year except the monsoon season.
-It rains non-stop in the rainy season; infact, Kurseong receives the highest amount of rainfall after ‘Cherrapunjee’ in Meghalaya.
-Ironically, such heavy amount of rainfall is ideal for white orchids that adorn the hill-slopes of Kurseong in abundance.
-The natural beauty of Kurseong thrives because of the generosity of the rain-gods.
+Kurseong is an ideal hill station for people who want to derive the pleasures of being in an alpine surrounding without worrying about higher altitudes and bone-chilling cold weather.
+Kurseong does not suffer from severe winters; and a healthy, comfortable climate is prevalent throughout the year.

 The serenity and beauty of Kurseong has also attracted and inspired famous personalities like Rabindranath Tagore, Atul Prasad Sen, Netaji Subhash Chandra Bose and Sister Nivedita.
 Mark Twain is also supposed to have visited Kurseong in 1885 and spent some time here.
 It is believed that Rabindranath Tagore was inspired to write a few poems when he visited the hill station while Netaji Subhash Chandra was sent to Kurseong for his internship in 1936; the house he stayed is still restored in Giddapahar, a few kilometers from Kurseong.

+Kurseong is famous for its Tea.
 As you leave the small town you can find acres of verdant slopes covered with tea bushes – one of the finest varieties of Darjeeling Tea is found in the tea gardens surrounding Kurseong.
 The finest teas are produced by Castleton, Makaibari and Ambootia Tea Estate.
-Visitor can have a first hand experience of how tea leaves are processed and prepared for production by visiting the nearby tea factories.
+Visitor can have a firsthand experience of how tea leaves are processed and prepared for production by visiting the nearby tea factories.

-Even though Kurseong has lagged behind in the race to become a preferred tourist destination compared to its glamorous counterpart Darjeeling, there is tranquility and peace about the place that does not fail to affect a visitor – and that quest for peace and tranquility brings him back again.
+Even though Kurseong has lagged behind in the race to become a preferred tourist destination compared to its glamorous counterpart Darjeeling, there is tranquillity and peace about the place that does not fail to affect a visitor – and that quest for peace and tranquillity brings him back again.

 Grotto – The grotto houses the statue of Virgin Mary and is located in a beautiful surrounding that takes you to another place and time.
-It is a peaceful place and peace is what you feel when you’re there.
-Devotees light candles and pray to God here; it is also frequented by young couples because it offers seclusion.
+The hill itself is named St. Mary’s Hill after the Grotto.
+The area just North of Kurseong town also has a St. Mary’s Church and is frequented by the local Christian community.